akmaldira/whatsapp-gpt/README.md

 yarn run pm2:start
 ```

+### Session

+- To add new session, you should open http://localhost:PORT/new.html and fill form
+- To barcode login session, you can login at http://localhost:PORT and fill sessionID

 ### Contribution

 - Feel free to open issues regarding any problems or if you have any feature requests